Jennifer Brady: 2018–19: Slump in singles, success in doubles

-2020: Top 50 debut, first WTA title, US Open semifinal, top 25 year-end ranking
+2020: Top 50, first WTA Tour title, US Open semifinal, top 25 year-end ranking

 Brady began the season at the Brisbane International, where she made it through qualifying and went on to defeat Maria Sharapova, before stunning world No. 1 and home favorite, Ash Barty, in the round of 16.
-It was the biggest win of her career to date, and helped her reach a new career-high singles ranking of No. 49 in the world.
-She went on to lose to No. 4, Petra Kvitová, in the quarterfinals in straight sets.

-Brady got a tough draw at the Australian Open, where she fell to No. 4, Simona Halep, in the first round.
-She did push the former world No. 1 though, as Halep had to save three set points in the first set.
+She lost in the quarterfinals to world No. 4, Petra Kvitová, in straight sets.
+Brady lost in the first round at the Australian Open to Simona Halep.
 In doubles, she reached the quarterfinals for the third consecutive year, but she and Caroline Dolehide fell to top seeded Hsieh Su-wei and Barbora Strýcová, in straight sets.

-Brady made it through qualifying at the Dubai Tennis Championships and then secured her second win over a top-10 opponent of her career when she defeated No. 6, Elina Svitolina in the first round.
-In the second round, she faced Markéta Vondroušová, where she rallied from a set and a double break down to win the match in three sets.
+Brady made it through qualifying at the Dubai Tennis Championships and then secured her second win over a top-10 opponent of her career when she defeated No. 6, Elina Svitolina, in the first round.
+In the second, she faced Markéta Vondroušová and rallied from a set and a double break down to win the match in three sets.
 In the quarterfinals, she faced two time major champion and former world No. 1, Garbiñe Muguruza, defeating her in a three-setter to move on to her first Premier semifinal, where she lost in two sets to eventual champion Simona Halep.